Cycling in Vänersborg

 Use Vänersborg as a starting point to discover the surrounding area

 If you want to explore more than Vänersborg itself then there are plenty of options.
 Several major bike trails such as Dalslandsleden, Sverigeleden and Västgötaleden goes right through the area.
-Sverigeleden covers all of Sweden, from Trelleborg and Ystad in the south all the way up to the northernmost part of Sweden and the border to Finland, in total over 2620 kilometers long.
-Västgötaleden is a bike trail that covers most of the local Västra Götaland area of Sweden, the central west part of Sweden.
-Dalslandsleden goes north to the neighboring Dalsland area, famous for its beautiful nature.
+Sverigeleden (The Sweden Trail) covers all of Sweden, from Trelleborg and Ystad in the south all the way up to the northernmost part of Sweden and the border to Finland, in total over 2620 kilometers long.
+Västgötaleden (The Västgöta Trail) is a bike trail that covers most of the local western area of Sweden.
+Dalslandsleden (The Dalsland Trail) goes north to the neighboring Dalsland area, famous for its beautiful nature.

 An excellent day trip is otherwise to cycle towards the town of Vargön and then go up to one of the mountains of Halleberg and Hunneberg.
 Here you can discover magnificent preserved nature and if you are lucky you might see one of the moose that lives on the mountain.
 Here you can also visit the Royal Hunt Museum Elk Hill on Hunneberg, a museum that shows the history and nature of the Halleberg and Hunneberg mountains.
 Here you can also rent mountain bikes to explore one of the mountain's several mountain bike paths.